 As you can see, this seal was conditioned on continued faith and obedience.
-The Holy Spirit marks us as God’s children of the new covenant but if we abandon the faith, and/or live in disobedience with no plan to repent, then the Holy Spirit might no longer have a reason to remain and then we are no longer sealed.
-Circumcised (sealed) jews were broken off through unbelief as Rom.
+The Holy Spirit marks us as God’s children of the new covenant, but if we would totally abandon the faith and/or live in disobedience with no plan to repent, then the Holy Spirit might no longer have a reason to remain and then we are no longer sealed.
+Also circumcised (sealed) Jews were broken off through unbelief as Rom.
 11 tells us.

 Acts.
 5:32And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him.